Treehouse of Horror VIII: Production

 "The HΩmega Man" was written by Mike Scully, "Fly Vs. Fly" was written by David X. Cohen, and "Easy-Bake Coven" was written by Ned Goldreyer.
 Large portions of the "Fly vs. Fly" segment were cut, including the original ending where the fly also emerges from the teleporter, but is considerably larger and the Simpson family ride it to the mall.

 The producers had trouble with the censors over several segments in this episode.
-The opening segment of the episode, which features the aforementioned censor Fox Censor being stabbed to death, was pitched by David Mirkin and had a difficult time getting through the real-life censors.
+The opening segment of the episode, which features the aforementioned Fox Censor being stabbed to death, was pitched by David Mirkin and had a difficult time getting through the real-life censors.
 They had issues with the size of the knife and the sound effects used.
 Originally, the TV-rating was supposed to stab Censor with a dagger, but Fox objected because it was too gruesome and was changed to a cutlass.
 The censors also objected to an unaired scene where Homer does his naked church dance on an altar.
 The scene was reanimated so that Homer was dancing naked in the front row.

 This episode was the only Treehouse of Horror episode that was directed by Mark Kirkland.
 It was also the last episode Brad Bird worked on; he left the show to direct The Iron Giant at Warner Bros.
-Animation.
+Feature Animation.
 "Easy-Bake Coven" was storyboarded by Kirkland and the backgrounds were designed by Lance Wilder.
-Although Kang and Kodos make brief appearances in every Treehouse of Horror episode, their brief appearance in this one was nearly cut.
-David X. Cohen managed to persuade the producers to leave the scene in.
+Although Kang and Kodos make appearances in every Treehouse of Horror episode, their brief appearance in this one was nearly cut.
+David X. Cohen persuaded the producers to leave the scene in.